 A topic introduces an additional rule type.
 In addition to responders for user input (s: ?: u:) it has topic gambits it can offer (t:).
 Gambits create a coherent story on the topic if the bot is in control of the conversation.
 Yet if the user asks questions, the system can use a responder to either respond directly or use up a gambit it was going to volunteer anyway.

-All gambit rules must precede all responders.
-It is entirely up to you the order of responders after the gambits.
+It is entirely up to you the order of responders and gambits.
 You can segregate s: from ?: from u: or co-mingle them.
+You can have responders intermixed with gambits.